IAMGOLD Corporation (IAG) and the Battle of Fundamentals vs. Technicals

 BofA Securities, on the other hand, stated in their research note that they expect to see IAG reach a price target of $4.40, previously predicting the price at $6.25.
 The rating they have provided for IAG stocks is “Underperform” according to the report published on August 07th, 2020.

-Volatility was left at 4.90%, however, over the last 30 days, the volatility rate increased by 5.51%, as shares sank -3.33% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -6.07% lower at present.
+Volatility was left at 5.14%, however, over the last 30 days, the volatility rate increased by 4.96%, as shares surge +14.35% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -9.52% lower at present.

 Stock Fundamentals for IAG